rust-lang/rust/src/doc/trpl/references-and-borrowing.md

 > operations are not synchronized.

 With references, you may have as many as you’d like, since none of them are writing.
-If you are writing, you need two or more pointers to the same memory, and you can only have one `&mut` at a time.
+However, as we can only have one `&mut` at a time, it is impossible to have a data race.
 This is how Rust prevents data races at compile time: we’ll get errors if we break the rules.

 With this in mind, let’s consider our example again.